 |Base living requirements||2.452 x 1019J/yr|

 Entropy is a simple concept with far reaching importance.
 Entropy tells us that energy, though indestructible, becomes less able.
 This is our experience on Earth and, except for black holes of outer space, seems to hold for everywhere in the universe.
 Less capable means that energy, once used, can’t do as much work or create as much heat.

+Let’s picture this idea.
 Imagine a lake filled with water.
 At one end of the lake, the water empties through a river and descends over a waterfall.
 At the base of the waterfall is a mill.
 The mill uses the water to spin stones that grind the grain to make flour.
 After the water spins the stones, it flows to another lower lake.
 In this closed example, water is neither created nor destroyed.
-The water that starts at the top lake has the ability to do work, which it does when it descends the waterfall and turns the wheel.
+The water that starts at the top lake has the ability to do work, which it does when it descends through the waterfall and turns the wheel.
 The water at the bottom lake is the same to all appearances as the water in the top lake but it can’t do work.
 It’s ability has gone.
+That’s the picture.

 Energy is like the water in this imaginary scenario.
 It exists.
 It starts with the ability to do work or perform an action which it naturally will do.
 Once it does so, it remains but its ability is gone.
 The entropy relates to where energy exists in this imaginary scenario.
 Energy that is akin to water in the top lake has the greatest amount of energy.
 Energy that is akin to water in the bottom lake has the least amount of energy.
 And, like water being unable to flow uphill, entropy of a system will not naturally improve.